- Romeo and Juliet: DVD release

 - Press for August

 ‘Symmetries’.
 Review of the Australian Ballet’s Canberra program, Dance Australia, August/September 2013, pp. 44; 46.
 An online version appeared in May [but is now no longer available].

 ‘And the awards go to…’.
 Article on the Australian Dance Awards.
 The Canberra Times, 6 August 2013, ARTS p.
-6. Online version.
+6. [Online version no longer available].

 ‘What happens when two worlds collide’.
 Story on Project Rameau, Sydney Dance Company and the Australian Chamber Orchestra.
 The Canberra Times, 31 August 2013, Panorama pp. 6–7.
-Online version.
+[Online version no longer available].